 Drivers who have been issued a speeding ticket during Operation Work Brake or for any other reason should consult with an attorney to decide the best course of action.
 In addition to incurring fines and points, drivers who pay even a single speeding ticket can also see their auto insurance rates go through the roof.

-Call the Rosenblum Law Firm at 888-434-0406 to find out how our skilled traffic ticket attorneys can help you avoid the most serious consequences.
+Call the Rosenblum Law at 888-434-0406 to find out how our skilled traffic ticket attorneys can help you avoid the most serious consequences.